| | | | | |

 Featured Image: Moza Vision GS wheel fitted to Simucube 2 Pro

 Choosing a direct drive wheelbase can feel overwhelming, especially with new brands and models releasing seemingly every month.
 I’ve been running a Simucube 2 Pro for four years now, and I’ve tested numerous wheelbases across different price points.
-Right now I have a Moza R25 Ultra lined up for testing and, of course we’re waiting with baited breath for Simucube’s latest release.
+I’ve been testing the new Moza R25 Ultra and, of course we’re testing Fanatec’s latest release currently.

-But – where do you start?
-This guide cuts through the marketing noise to help you make an informed decision based on what matters to all sim racers new and experienced.
+So – where do you start?
+Let’s wade through the marketing schtick to help you make an informed decision based on what matters to all sim racers, new and experienced.

-For quite a few years now, direct drive technology has transformed sim racing by eliminating the belts, gears, and pulleys that filtered feedback in older wheels.
-You’re now feeling the motor directly through the rim, which means every subtle weight transfer, tyre slip, and road texture comes through with exceptional clarity.
-In terms of technological evolution, direct drive is up there with the load cell and VR headset eye tracking.
+Direct drive technology drastically changed sim racing by eliminating the belts, gears, and pulleys that filtered and muffled feedback in older wheels.
+In a modern system, you’re feeling the motor directly through your steering wheel, which, means every subtle weight transfer, tyre slip, lock and road texture channels through with clarity.
+In terms of technological evolution steps, direct drive is up there with the load cell and VR headset eye tracking.

 Moza's new R25 Ultra - Taking aim squarely at the Simucube Market